openhackathons-org/AI-Powered-Drug-Discovery-Bootcamp/README.md

 # BioNeMo Bootcamp

-## What is NVIDIA BioNeMo?

-NVIDIA BioNeMo is a groundbreaking AI platform designed specifically for computational biology and drug discovery.
-It provides state-of-the-art generative AI models and tools that accelerate the identification and optimization of therapeutic compounds.
-BioNeMo leverages advanced machine learning techniques, including transformer-based architectures, to understand and generate molecular structures with unprecedented accuracy and efficiency.

-Key capabilities of BioNeMo include:
-- **Molecular Generation**: Create novel molecular structures with desired properties
-- **Property Prediction**: Predict chemical and biological properties of molecules
-- **Molecular Optimization**: Optimize existing molecules for improved drug-like characteristics
-- **Large-Scale Processing**: Handle massive molecular datasets efficiently

-## Welcome to the BioNeMo Bootcamp with Challenge
+## Welcome to the BioNeMo Bootcamp and Hackathon Challenge

+NVIDIA BioNeMo is a computational drug discovery platform built for developers and data scientists.
+BioNeMo provides an open-source machine learning framework for building and training deep learning models, and a set of optimized and easy-to-use NIM microservices for deploying AI workflows at scale.
+BioNeMo NIM microservices are constructed as containers with everything needed for efficient, portable deployment and easy API integration into enterprise-grade AI applications.

-This bootcamp combines comprehensive tutorials with an exciting hackathon challenge, giving you hands-on experience with NVIDIA's cutting-edge AI tools for drug discovery.
-You'll learn to harness the power of MolMIM (Molecular Masked Image Modeling) to generate and optimize novel molecular structures.
+This bootcamp combines comprehensive tutorials with a cutting-edge hackathon challenge, giving you hands-on experience with NVIDIA BioNeMo's tools for AI-enabled drug discovery.
+You'll learn to harness the power of MolMIM, a generative model for small-molecule drug discovery.
+MolMIM is a probabilistic auto-encoder trained with Mutual Information Machine (MIM) learning designed to learn an informative and clustered latent space.
+By leveraging targeted optimization with scoring oracles, you will learn how to explore MolMIM's dense latent-space representation of chemical space to generate and optimize novel molecular structures.

 ## Repository Structure

+At the top level, you'll find detailed instructions for deploying the MolMIM NIM in [`deployment.md`](deployment.md) and all the required dependencies in [`deployment-requirements.txt`](deployment-requirements.txt).
+Once you have the basics in place, you can follow along with the Tutorials and Challenge.

 ### 📚 Tutorials
-The `tutorials/` folder contains everything you need to get started:
+The [`tutorials/`](tutorials/) folder contains everything you need to get started:
+- **Container Setup**: Step-by-step deployment guide (`container_setup.ipynb`)
 - **Lab 1**: Fundamental MolMIM operations (clustering, generation, interpolation)
 - **Lab 2**: Advanced techniques with custom oracles, optimization, and guided molecule generation
-- **Container Setup**: Step-by-step deployment guide (`container_setup.ipynb`)
-- **Requirements**: All necessary dependencies for the environment (`requirements.txt`)

 ### 🏆 Challenge
-The `challenge/` folder contains the hackathon challenge where you'll apply your knowledge to solve real drug discovery problems.
+The [`challenge/`](challenge/) folder contains the hackathon challenge where you'll apply your knowledge to solve real drug discovery problems.

 ## Bootcamp Objectives